binod132/laravel-todolist-api/README.md

    Please note docker-compose.yml on root dir.
    - I have created postgres database and redis using docker compose.
 [15min]
 ### For deployment
-1. **Remote Server Setup: Use Vagrant, Multipass, or similar virtualization tools to set up a remote server.**
+1. **Remote Server Setup: Use Vagrant, Multipass, or similar virtualization tools to set up a remote server.** [30min]

 - I have created Ubuntu 22.4 VM using ESXI, with 3core CPU and 6GB Memory, and Static IP.
-2. **Self-Hosted Runner: Set up a GitHub or Bitbucket self-hosted runner.**
+2. **Self-Hosted Runner: Set up a GitHub or Bitbucket self-hosted runner.**[20min]

    - I have created Ubuntu 22.4 VM and setup self-hosted runner.
    ```